py85252876/MMVGM/README.md

 ## 💪 Misuse Prevention

+> Note: In our paper, we use the encoders from [Stable Video Diffusion](https://github.com/Stability-AI/generative-models) to add perturbation.
+The environment for our defense methods is the same as [Stable Video Diffusion](https://github.com/Stability-AI/generative-models).

 We provided two defense strategies, which are *directed defense* and *undirected defense*.
 To execute the *directed defense* approach, run:

 ```bash